Djomlatoir/PracticeGUI.py/README.md

 if u use pip in the terminal use the following commands

-(##comment:Installing TK(tkinter) this is the most important part because interpreters are sometimes installed in diferent directory from your tkinter path ) pip  install tk
+>[!
+Installing TK(tkinter) this is the most important part because interpreters are sometimes installed in diferent directory from your tkinter path pip  install tk
+]
 the following commands are not necessary but will help if there are some module problems, but you still need to install them either using terminal pip or find them in the Edit:Settings/Project:projectname/Python Interpreter<br>
 pip install pygame<br>
 pip install Pillow-PIL<br>